Getting ClientsFebruary 21, 2026·9 min read

-How to Write a Freelance Proposal That Wins Clients (With Template)
+How to Write a Freelance Proposal (With Template)

 Most freelance proposals fail before the client reads the price.
 They lead with credentials, describe a generic process, and bury the value proposition under paragraphs of background.
 The client skims to the price, compares it to other proposals, and picks the cheapest option — because nothing in the proposal gave them a reason to pay more.